naman2398/Data-Analysis-SQL-Casestudy/Danny's Diner/README.md

 ***

 ## Business Task
+Danny’s Diner is in need of your assistance to help the restaurant stay afloat - the restaurant has captured some very basic data from their few months of operation but have no idea how to use their data to help them run the business.

 Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.

+## Dataset
+Three key datasets for this case study
+- sales: The sales table captures all customer_id level purchases with an corresponding order_date and product_id information for when and what menu items were ordered.
+- menu: The menu table maps the product_id to the actual product_name and price of each menu item.
+- members: The members table captures the join_date when a customer_id joined the beta version of the Danny’s Diner loyalty program.

 ## Entity Relationship Diagram